-Operators of aircraft at VNY that exceed the proposed project takeoff noise limits would respond to the proposed restriction in one of three ways: 1) retire the current aircraft and replace it with one that meets the proposed limits; 2) modify the current aircraft by installing a hushkit that enables it to meet the proposed noise limits and continue to operate the aircraft at VNY; or 3) shift operations to another airport in the region.
+Operators of aircraft at VNY that exceed the proposed project takeoff noise limits would respond to the proposed restriction in one of three ways: 1) retire the current aircraft and replace it with one that meets the proposed limits; 2) modify the current aircraft by installing a hushkit7 that enables it to meet the proposed noise limits and continue to operate the aircraft at VNY; or 3) shift operations to another airport in the region.
 Aircraft owners who operate frequently at VNY are expected to replace or hushkit their aircraft so they can continue to operate at VNY.
 Aircraft owners who operate less frequently at VNY are expected to shift to diversion airports in the greater southern California region.
 According to aircraft owner and operator surveys conducted in 2006, approximately 342 general aviation jet aircraft that exceed the 2016 noise restrictions currently operate out of VNY.
-Of these, 205 aircraft had only one or two VNY flights, 87 had between 3 and 11 flights, and 50 flew 12 or more flights at VNY.
-Owners of the 50 noisy aircraft that flew 12 or more flights (24 or more operations) are expected to replace or hushkit their aircraft so they can continue to operate at VNY.
-The others are expected to shift to other airports to avoid the cost of replacing or hushkitting their aircraft.
-Table 2-3 shows the projected operations of affected aircraft, comparing replacements or hushkit installations that remain at VNY to those operations that are anticipated to shift to another nearby airport.
+Of these, 205 aircraft had only one or two VNY flights during the year, 87 had between 3 and 11 flights, and 50 flew 12 or more flights at VNY, or an average of at least one flight per month.